Sprites¶

 Glide the sprite smoothly to a particular position on the stage, taking the given number of seconds to do so.
 The value for

-does not have to be a whole number.
+secondsdoes not have to be a whole number.
 Advanced/experimental: You can also give a fourth argument, to give the easing of the glide.
-This can be: the string"linear"
+This can be: the string"linear", to move at a constant speed; or the string"ease-in-out", to start slowly, speed up, then slow back down as the glide finishes.

 - self.change_x(dx)¶